tytydraco/yessleep/out/I_found_a_suitcase_on_my_evening_walk_Clothes_And_Im_pretty_sure_skin.md

 I physically jumped away from it, nearly sending myself off the edge of the ridge and down onto the rocky tumble.
 I thought back on the suitcase and how I’d joked about it being a dead body, and stared at the muss of hair where it must have been a scalp at one point.
 The horrible part was it was all in one piece.
 Like someone had simply slipped it off, like a snake, or a full-body leotard.

 That was about as much as I could take.
-I’d been stupid enough walking on after bit of clothing I’d found, but I wasn’t going to make the same mistake again.
+I’d been stupid enough walking on after every bit of clothing I’d found, but I wasn’t going to make the same mistake again.
 I took out my phone to call emergency services but ended up sprinting full speed back down the track when I heard more movement in the woods.

 Each bit of clothes I passed gave me a terrible sinking feeling of dread in my guts, like I was seeing the skin all over again.
 I made it to the halfway point when I came across the suitcase.